JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 If you are booking online, the website does restrict how far out you can book your trip, so you may have to check back often to see when the next year's pricing is released.
 Generally this is each summer, so 2016 trips will not become available until sometime in summer of 2015.
 You can call for booking a trip up to 500 days in advance, but we usually just use the website and have not had any problems.
 Our rooms are usually booked 7-11 months in advance.

 If you are traveling during the off-season, there may be special offers for free dining, upgraded resorts, or other perks.
 We usually book ahead of the specials, then call in when the specials are announced to receive a refund or upgrade.
+This has worked for ourselves and several family members on multiple occasions, including for our trip this coming October.

 #### Dining Reservations